ciste/ciste/readme.md

 structure appropriate to the Format.
 It is not required, but this is most commonly a map.

+## Config

+Ciste uses the config function in ciste.config to perform all the configuration.
+Config takes a variable number of key values and will either return a non-nil value if that option is defined, or will raise an exception if it is not.

+The config information is read from the file "config.clj" at the base of the project's directory.
+The config file should contain a hash-map.

+The top-level keys will be the names of environments.
+The values of these keys will be an arbitrarily complex structure of hashes, vectors, and other data.

+### Example

+config.clj

+    {:default {:option1 "foo"
+               :option2 {:value "bar" :title "BAR"}
+               :option3 ["foo" "bar" "baz"]}}

+    > (use 'ciste.config)
+    > (load-config)
+    > (set-environment! :default)
+    > (config :option1) => "foo"
+    > (config :option3) => ["foo" "bar" "baz"]
+    > (config :option2 :title) => "BAR"

+## Initializers

+Initializers are blocks of code that need to set up the environment of the namespace, but cannot run until the configuration system is available with a valid environment.

+Whenever the environment is changed, the initializers will run in the order they were declared.

+Note: At this time, Initializers will be re-run if the namespace is reloaded.
+For this reason, it is recommended that initializers be able to handle being run multiple times gracfully.

+### Example

+    (ns ciste.example
+      (:use [ciste.config :only (definitializer)]))

+    (definitializer
+      (println "This will be run when the environment is set") (println (config :hostname)))

+    (println "out of the initializer"

+    > (use 'ciste.example)
+    out of the initializer
+    > (set-environment! :development)
+    This will be run when the environment is set

 ## Sections

 Sections are a series of multimethods for generically transforming